Downthesun: Lineup changes and breakup (2003–2004)

-By February 2003, Bruce Swink, Aaron Peltz, Danny Spain, and Anthony Stevens had left the band, and Downthesun also left Roadrunner Records due to a lack of touring support.
-Despite this, the band maintained they would be carrying on and recruited a new lineup, featuring Matthew Burns on vocals, Cameron Fitzmaurice on drums, and Jason Martz and Nick Trotter on guitars.
+By February 2003, Bruce Swink, Aaron Peltz, Danny Spain, and Anthony Stevens had left the band, and Downthesun had also left Roadrunner Records due to a lack of touring support.
+Despite this, Church and Collier maintained that they would be carrying on Downthesun.
+Thereafter, a new lineup was formed, featuring Matthew Burns on vocals, Cameron Fitzmaurice on drums, and Jason Martz and Nick Trotter on guitars.
 In September 2003, Downthesun stated on their website that they were planning to release an extended play on their own label, with distribution from an indie/major label.
 They shared seven snippets of the EP in December 2003.
-By February 2004, however, downthesun had broken up.
+By February 2004, however, Downthesun had broken up.
 Lance Collier confirmed in May 2004 that the band was on an "extended hiatus" and said that there would only be new material if the band's original lineup was involved: "There was a real magic with the six of us and that's the only way downthesun will ever BE again".